Breast Enlargement Surgery

 - Can I see pictures of results from similar breast enlargement surgeries you have done?

 Your consultation is your chance to be as honest and candid as possible with your surgeon.
-It is important to be honest about what you would like to achieve, so that you may explore whether this is possible or not.
+It is important to be honest about what you want to achieve so that you can find out if this result is realistic or not.
 At Medbelle, our BAAPS/BAPRAS surgeons want to help you achieve the best results possible.

 Breast enlargement risks & complications